This page is still being written. Please check back from time to time.

 to the place Jesus has prepared for us.

-- Jesus tells us to pray that we will escape the wrath to come; this shows that his own will
+- Jesus tells us (Luke 21:34-36) to pray that we will escape the wrath that is to come on everyone on earth;

 - The church is the bride of Christ.
 According to the old Jewish wedding custom, the bridegroom would go